diabhey/ab-heartbyte/README.md

 # ab-heartbyte
 Test Web Application using Flask framework.
 - The web app is currently hosted on Microsoft Azure Cloud.
-- Github -> Microsoft Azure Cloud CD(Conntinous Deployment) pipeline has been setup.
+- Github -> Microsoft Azure Cloud CD(Continous Deployment) pipeline has been setup.
 - Note: That I only host the web-app during development so it might not be up and running all the time.

 ## How to run locally